 A student applying for transfer from another seminary or graduate school is requested to submit a full application (which includes: three letters of recommendations, one church endorsement, official transcripts, an autobiography statement, a personal statement, and an application fee), including a “Statement of Explanation and Purpose” for the proposed transfer.
 You can include this explanation in your Personal Statement.
-In addition, the student must include a letter from the current seminary/graduate school indicating that he/she is a “student in good standing.”
-This letter should come from the Registrar or Academic Dean.
 Transfer credit will only be evaluated for applicants who have submitted a full application.
 Apply online today!

 Transfer credit is normally granted for coursework taken at other Association of Theological Schools (ATS)-accredited, graduate-level seminaries.
 Up to 50 percent of a student’s program can be met by transfer credit.
 Only a limited amount of elective credit can be given for coursework taken at seminaries which are not accredited by ATS.

 Students transferring from recognized seminaries or graduate schools are given an evaluation of transfer credit upon request.
 As a general rule, such transfer credit will be approved only if comparable courses are included in Gordon-Conwell’s curriculum.
 Maximum transfer credit is forty-five credit hours (or fifteen courses) for the M.Div. program, thirty credit hours (or ten courses) for the Master of Arts programs.
 Transfer credit is not granted for work completed more than ten years prior to matriculation at Gordon-Conwell.